MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/get-started-with-ionic2.md

 It's not the complete app UI, but at least you can see the weather results.
 In the next section, we'll add the Zip Code Search box so you can get weather data for a specific location.

+> [!NOTE]
-> **Note:** If you get a blank screen when the app starts, make sure you've added the Cordova Geolocation plugin to the project.
+> If you get a blank screen when the app starts, make sure you've added the Cordova Geolocation plugin to the project.

 ### Adding Zip Code Search

 It's useful to have weather data for the current location, but what if you're traveling somewhere and want to know what the weather will be like when you get there?
 In this section, you'll add a search box users can employ to get weather data for a specific US Zip Code.

+> [!NOTE]
-> **Note:** Using Zip Code as search criteria won't work outside of the US; if you would like to use **City Name** instead, you can make minor tweaks to the weather API call to change how the API searches.
+> Using Zip Code as search criteria won't work outside of the US; if you would like to use **City Name** instead, you can make minor tweaks to the weather API call to change how the API searches.
 Take a look at the [API docs](https://openweathermap.org/current) for more information.

 1. Open the project's `src\pages\home\home.html` file.
 Inside the beginning of the `<ion-content>` section, right before the `<ion-list>` tag, add the following markup: